Thomas-Marchand/master-calendar-viewer/README.md

 ### 🚧 Future Goals (that I might never implement)
 - [ ] **More groups:** Add more groups to the viewer.
-- [ ] **Smart Day Fetching:** Instead of a fixed number of weeks, calculate how far ahead to scrape based on the last known event for each group.
-- [ ] **Data Optimization:** Implement a check within the scraper to see if the calendar data has actually changed before making an API call to update the Gist, saving resources.
 - [ ] **User-Selectable Themes:** Add a toggle for a light mode theme.
 - [ ] **Search/Filter by Event Title:** Add an input field to filter the visible events by name.